Central Presbyterian Church (Montclair, New Jersey): History

 In 1860 a new and larger building behind the original church was dedicated as The First Presbyterian Church of Montclair.

 In 1867 the church bought the school next door and expanded to accommodate 700 people.
 In 1868, the new Township of Montclair's first board meeting was held in the church's lecture room.

 In 1886, a split in the congregation concerning church policy led to the formation of the Trinity Presbyterian Church.
 On December 2, 1913, Trinity and Old First merged and officially became The Central Presbyterian Church of Montclair.

 A new church building, at the corner of Park Street and Claremont Avenue, was dedicated on October 15, 1922.

-In 1950 Central ordained its first women elders.